-Camille Bombois authentication from $175.
-Camille Bombois appraisal from $25.
-Camille Bombois certificates of authenticity (COA).
-Camille Bombois analysis, research, scientific tests, full authentications.
+We perform Camille Bombois art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Camille Bombois or we will sell it for you.

 Camille Bombois was not a part of the bohemian Paris café culture, but lived a bohemian lifestyle, nonetheless.
 Growing up most of his life on a barge, the Bombois family was poor, working day labor jobs at farms to get by.

 Growing up, Bombois longed to live in Paris.
 He finally moved there and supported himself as a wrestler at fairgrounds to get by.
 This time working in the circus would stay with Bombois throughout his career and be a constant theme.

 Bombois eventually found a job working nights as a typographer, which allowed him to paint in the daytime.
 As he was a poor man, Bombois never received any academic training and is considered a naïve, or self-taught artist.
 He would visit the Louvre from 1907 on to study the work of the old masters in an attempt to teach himself.
 Bombois was called to serve in World War I, and upon returning, found that his wife had successfully sold each and every one of his canvases.

 Bombois didn’t begin exhibiting his work until 1922, at an open-air market in Montmarte.
 It wasn’t until 1924 that he began to receive serious acclaim in the art world.
 Wilhelm Uhde initially noticed Bombois’ talent and immediately bought his whole remaining collection.
 Uhde would later exhibit this work at Les Maîtres populaires de la réalité in 1937, but Bombois would not have his first one-man show until 1944 at the Galerie Petrides.